metagenlab/zAMP/docs/pages/setup.rst

     What for?
     -----------------------------------------------------------------------
     *Singularity* is a container plateform.
 Its enables to create, retrieve and install containers, which are predefined transposable sets of software.
-The installation of *Singularity* is optional most of the functions in RSP4ABM.
+The installation of *Singularity* is optional for most of the functions in RSP4ABM.
 Indeed, the user can choose when executing the pipeline between Conda_ or Singularity_ to retrieved all the required tools.
-However, it recommended to run RSP4ABM with *Singularity* containers since it enables the best level of reproducibility [2]_.
+Yet, it recommended to run RSP4ABM with *Singularity* containers since it enables the best level of reproducibility [2]_.

     Install